-We are back with another article about a three color combination.
-This time it is all about the best Mardu Commanders.
+We are back with another article about the best commanders within a three color combination.
+Today we’ll take a look at the best Mardu Commanders.

-This color combo is a well-known and frequently built combination, but in my opinion it’s still slept on.
+Many players enjoy and build a Mardu (White-Black-Red) Commander deck.
+However, I still think it’s not as popular as it should be.
 It has all the best components of aggressive decks with the benefit of having support in the life gain department, as well as having good removal.

 Mardu is certainly a fun color combo to build around, as it has some unique Commander options.
 There are plenty of themes to choose from.
-You can go for a tribal deck, sacrifice, tempo, and / or aggro.
-It has lots of variety for sure.
+You can go for a tribal deck, sacrifice, tempo, or aggro.
+It certainly offers a lot of variety.

 In this article, I will give my opinion about what the best Mardu Commanders out there are.
 As well as give some other options with more fun and spice.
 I hope you’ll enjoy it.